 I think it useful to remind ourselves of the sort of human behaviour that is beneficial to our cat.
-Perhaps it is common sense but even commonsense points need to be reinforced.
+Perhaps it is common sense but even commonsense thoughts need to be reinforced.

 By contrast, human behaviours which are beneficial to animals and cats include: strokes, pats, resting your hand on your cat, talking to your cat and slow deliberate movements.
 I would add touching your cat perhaps on her paw when she is resting and snoozing.
 Cats like to touch their human caregiver.
 The research for this information comes from two studies: Coleman et al 1998 and Pajor et al 2000.
 You’ll see cats reaching out to touch other domestic cats with whom they are friendly such as a dog.
 My cat frequently likes to touch my arm.
 Humans should instigate this act of companionship as a beneficial human behavior.

 In addition, using a soft voice and avoiding sounds that might resemble hissing, avoiding predatory gazing through direct eye contact, displaying slow blinks and movements, and letting your cat control the extent of the interaction and perhaps even letting your cat initiate the interaction, can all be beneficial to your cat.

 Other human behaviours which are beneficial to domestic cats are specific routines and rhythms which the human follows on a daily basis.
 Domestic cats like predictable behaviour patterns.
 They understand their world better under these circumstances.
 As their world becomes more predictable it feels more secure.
 In essence, domestic cats live in a strange human-centric world.
 Humans need to make it as amenable as possible.
 The need to make the human world as natural and as acceptable to domestic cats as possible.

 Please your cat